uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 # TensorBoard

 Request a Desktop session under Interactive Apps via [Open OnDemand](https://rivanna-portal.hpc.virginia.edu/pun/sys/dashboard).
-Fill out the form to submit the SLURM job.
+Fill out the form to submit the Slurm job.
 Launch the session and open a terminal in the desktop.
 Enter these commands (using `tensorflow/2.1.0-py37` as an example):

 ```
 $ module load singularity tensorflow/2.1.0-py37